“Curry with Cheese? Yes. One of the less-usual but the best combinations for a seafood dish.”

 20 grams of butter (or more)

-With this way of making, my girl devoured this apple salad, even the green ones..
+With the way of making, everyone would devour this apple salad.
 And it’s healthy as I used yogurt cream.
 Delicious and healthy as snacks or before/ after-meal fruit dessert!
 I eat this as my lunch replacement, sometimes.

 2 – 3 tablespoons of Low-fat plain yogurt (I used Marigold’s brand) 1 tablespoons of orange juice 1 teaspoon of honey